jeanCarloMachado/PythonSearch/docs/search_ui_shortcuts.md

  - Ctrl-t: run the entry in a new terminal window so you can inspect the results.
  - Ctrl-l: clear typed query
  - Ctrl-f: Go to first result
  - Ctrl-k: Kill window
+ - Ctrl-n: New entry ui open
+ - Ctrl-v: Semantic search